-Su-33 Flanker-D Carrier-Based Fighter, Russian Federation
+Su-33 Flanker-D Carrier-Based Fighter, Russia

 The Su-33 is a single-seat multirole carrier-based conventional take-off and landing (CTOL) fighter aircraft.
 It is manufactured by Sukhoi in Komsomolsk-on-Amur, Russia.
 The aircraft has been principally designed and developed to meet the requirements of the Russian Navy.